 During their Upper School years, students are required to participate in the arts for three semesters, but most students far exceed that requirement, having built a deep appreciation for the arts by this time.

 At this level, students have the freedom to initiate and lead their own productions, including one-act plays that they write and direct, art exhibitions that they create and curate, and readings of their creative writing to classmates or wider audiences.
 They gain the confidence to explore more technical approaches and reach further to find their own creative expression.
-Whether they’re firing pots, building theatre sets, filling sketchbooks, composing music, or working with green screens, they are developing a cultural and aesthetic fluency that enriches their vision of the world and enhances their understanding of themselves.
+Whether they’re firing pots, writing and rehearsing plays, building theater sets, filling sketchbooks, rehearsing and composing music, or working with editing software, they are developing a cultural and aesthetic fluency that enriches their vision of the world and enhances their understanding of themselves.

 The artistic talents of our Upper School students are recognized outside the walls of Seven Hills.
-Throughout the year, students compete in major arts competitions, most notably the prestigious Cappies, a student-directed theater competition similar to the Tony Awards.
-Seven Hills has received and been nominated for several important Cappies awards, including student acting and directing.
+Throughout the year, students participate in major arts festivals and competitions, most notably the Overture Awards and Ohio State Thespians.
+Seven Hills has received numerous “double superior” ratings at the Thespian Conference, and has received and been nominated for several important Cappies awards, including student acting, directing, and technical theater.

 In the winter, our Upper School chorus travels and performs around the community.
 They also travel to New York City in the spring, performing and experiencing the many sights the city has to offer.